Momenize/ai-and-expert-systems/README.md

 ## Hi!

-This is my codes and projects for my Artifical Intelligence and Expert Systems Study at Vali-e Asr University of Rafsanjan (VRU)<br />
+These are my codes and projects for my Artifical Intelligence and Expert Systems Study at Vali-e Asr University of Rafsanjan (VRU)<br />
 Professor: PhD.
 Mohsen Haj Abdollahi<br />
 Winter-Spring 2025